panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 const numbers = [2, 4, 6];
 ```

-How would you easily sum these numbers, but having the sum logic reusable?
+How can you sum these numbers?
 Thanks to the `array.reduce()` method of JavaScript, you can easily do that:

 ```javascript
 const numbers = [2, 4, 6];